 If you don’t find what you’re looking for in the free templates, broaden your search to Shopify’s impressive library of upgraded templates.
 The designs and features are top notch.

 There are some entrepreneurs who believe you should always start with a free template and only consider a paid template once you’ve begun to make money with your online store.
 This is foolish.
-Shopify’s upgraded templates average about $180, which is a miniscule cost if you believe a paid template would improve the look and functionality of your store.
+Shopify’s upgraded templates average about $180, which is a minuscule cost if you believe a paid template would improve the look and functionality of your store.

 Once you’ve found your ideal site template, it’s time to use the drag-and-drop feature to put your online store together.
 Editing is a breeze with Shopify’s builder, so you can add, remove, and rearrange all the best elements.
 It’s always fun to watch your site come to life.

 To avoid these outcomes, here’s a quick homework assignment.
-Go to the 5 ecommerce sites you visit most consistently.
+Go to the five ecommerce sites you visit most consistently.
 Take note of the essential features on these sites… while also watching for what isn’t there.
 Chances are good that your favorite sites are streamlined and easy to navigate, which is why you are happy to return again and again.
-Now implement some of these same principles into your Shopify site.
+Now, implement some of these same principles into your Shopify site.

 The Fulfillment: How to Use Shopify for Shipping and Payments